Ghanaians in Germany

-Ghanaians in Germany are Ghanaian immigrants in Germany and their descendants living and working in Germany.
-Ghanaians in Germany are said to form the second largest of the country’s diaspora populations in Europe, after the United Kingdom.
+Ghanaian immigrants and their descendants living and working in Germany are estimated to form the second-largest of the country's diaspora populations in Europe, after the United Kingdom.

 History

-Even before Ghana's independence in 1957, there has been a relationship between Ghana and Germany.
-The Volta Region of Ghana was part of the German colony of Togo before World War I. In 1957, 44 Ghanaian students were registered in West German universities through a policy that allowed Africans to build skills in German universities.
-In the 1960s and 70s, most of the Ghanaian migrants to Germany were education migrants.
+There has been a relationship between Ghana and Germany dating from before the Gold Coast became independent Ghana in 1957.
+The Volta Region of Ghana was part of the German protectorate of Togoland before World War I. In 1957, 44 Ghanaian students were registered in West German universities through a policy that allowed Africans to build skills in German universities.
+In the 1960s and 1970s, most of the Ghanaian migrants to Germany were students.
 They formed local associations in the university towns and cities in Germany, which in turn became the Union of Ghanaian Students in Germany (UGSG).

-In 2009, according to Deutsche Gesellschaft fur Technische Zusammenarbeit (GTZ), there were about 40,000 'Ghanaians with a migration background' in Germany; where 'Ghanaians with a migration background' means 'naturalised persons of Ghanaian origin' and 'the second and third generation of Ghanaians naturalised in Germany and the children from binational partnerships who did not immigrate on their own'.
+In 2009, according to Deutsche Gesellschaft fur Technische Zusammenarbeit (GTZ), there were about 40,000 'Ghanaians with a migration background' in Germany.

 Almost 9,729 children were born to German-Ghanaian couples between 1965 and 2006.
-In 2007, 20,329 persons with Ghanaian citizenship were officially registered in Germany, 8,194 Ghanaian citizens became German citizens between 1980 and 2007.
+In 2007, 20,329 persons with Ghanaian citizenship were officially registered in Germany; 8,194 Ghanaian citizens became German citizens between 1980 and 2007.

-Currently, Ghana maintains good relations with Germany and there is a large Ghanaian community in Germany, many of whom go there for educational migration, asylum-seeking migration and family reunification.
+In 2017 Ghana was reported to maintain good relations with Germany, and there was a large Ghanaian community in Germany, many for education, seeking asylum, or for family reunification.